-Armond Pelissetti arrived when the suspect was approaching the corner of Jackson and Cherry - approximately 50 seconds walking time.
-This indicates that Armond Pelissetti was very close when he received the radio dispatch, likely one and a half minutes after the teenagers called the police.
+Officer Armond Pelissetti arrived when the suspect was approaching the corner of Jackson and Cherry - approximately 50 seconds walking time.
+This indicates that Armond Pelissetti was very close when he received the radio dispatch, likely no longer than one-and-a-half minutes after the teenagers called the police.
 The first job of the police dispatcher, however, is to take the description and reported offence, before then relaying this information to responding units.
-This would indicate Armond Pelissetti received the message and arrived in one minute or less.
+This would suggest that Armond Pelissetti received the message and arrived in one minute or less.
 All the indications are, that the suspect began his journey up Cherry Street the moment that Armond Pelisstti received the initial dispatch.
 When he arrived, the suspect was approaching the intersection of Jackson and Cherry, approximately 50 seconds later.

 The major problem, is that Officer Donald Fouke also responded to the initial radio broadcast at the identical time as Pelissetti.
 This means that Donald Fouke began his journey from the intersection of Washington and Presidio Avenue at the time the suspect began his journey from the crime scene, just like Armond Pelissetti did.
 The journey time for Donald Fouke traveling at a moderate speed of 30 mph, places him at the intersection of Jackson and Maple one minute later, where he spots the 'Zodiac'.
 For this to be the responsible observed by the three teenagers, the suspect would have to travel this 3 minute journey at walking pace in approximately one minute.
 Something he ultimately failed to achieve, because he was pointed out to Armond Pelissetti at the top of Cherry by Lindsey.